 Eddie Solano joined the lab in 2012 and was a Bioengineering and pre-med student.
 He graduated from Walter Johnson High School in 2010 after moving to the United States with his family from Colombia in 2007.
 Eddie was actively involved in research beginning freshmen year, participating in the Gemstone Honors Research program under the mentorship of Dr. John Fisher.
 His Gemstone research team studied the effects of electrical stimulation on the healing of diabetic foot ulcers.
 Eddie's work in the lab focused on design of a stereotactic injection device.
 Outside of school, Eddie enjoys reading, drawing/painting, and watching Spanish soap operas; he is also very fond of international cuisine, especially Chinese.
-He graduated in 2014 and is currently pursuing career opportunities in medicine.

 Elisabeth "Lily" Sooklal (Sept 2012 - Jan 2015)

 Elisabeth “Lily” Sooklal joined the lab in 2012, pursuing a double major in Bioengineering and Spanish.
 She graduated from Franklin High School in 2012 and received a UMD Banneker Key Scholar.
 Lily's work in the lab focused on the design and composition of polyelectrolyte multilayer films in a collaboration with the University of Maryland medical school to design surface coatings that allow isolation and study of circulating breast tumor cells.
-When not studying or working in the lab, Lily enjoys cooking, singing, traveling, and playing sports.
+When not studying or working in the lab, Lily enjoyed cooking, singing, traveling, and playing sports.